DevMountain/alexa-instructions/README.md

 ## Step 2.
 Setting up AWS Lambda

-1. Go to [AWS]('https://aws.amazon.com') and sign up for a free account if you don't already have one.
-The free tier includes 1 million requests per month, so that should be plenty.
+1. Go to [AWS](https://aws.amazon.com) and sign up for a free account if you don't already have one.
+The free tier includes 1 million requests per month for one year, so that should be plenty.

 1. When making your account select 'N. Virigina' as your data center.
 This is the only data center that currently supports Alexa requests.
 If you already have an account, log in and change your data center to N. Virginia by clicking in the nav bar next to your name.
 ![](http://imgur.com/pgj9fQ1.png)